 It’s not realistic to expect to completely cut out downtime altogether.
-Nonetheless, there absolutely are tools out there that you can take advantage of to cut the cost of unplanned downtime in manufacturing.
+Nonetheless, there absolutely are tools, strategies, and procedures that you can start to take advantage of to reduce downtime now and in the future.

 Planned vs Unplanned downtime in manufacturing